‘Why is a raven like a writing desk?’

 The resulting book is a smörgåsbord of theories but with no real sense of how they connect to the fieldwork or indeed add up to a meaningful whole.
 While Damian is clearly a clever guy, and well-read, it isn’t always clear how what he saw and recorded over two-and-a-half years of observation (as opposed to what he read during this period, prior to it, and subsequently) shaped his theoretical agenda.
 Aside from regret at missing out on the action, this observation had me mull over what (too) often felt like an imposition of theory/theories over observation, even as the author himself argues for the import of ‘resisting the temptation to precipitously explain away …’ the observed.

 Along similar lines, I felt uneasy at times with what felt like reductive descriptions, for example, of business schools and managerial types.
-While I have some sympathy with the critiques levied at both by critical management scholars, descriptions or allusions often felt like caricatures—Mad Men, The Office, that sort of thing—and unlike the mostly intelligent, thoughtful, and morally sensitive managers I’ve come to know over fifteen years or so of engagement.
-In my experience, managerial types often have little choice but to respond to scenarios that are substantially without precedent, with no real choice but to act before having all the relevant information, and to provide leadership in organizations with potentially little consensus on what it is here to do and why.
+While I have some sympathy with the critiques levied at both by critical management scholars, descriptions or allusions often felt like caricatures – Mad Men, The Office, that sort of thing – and unlike the mostly intelligent, thoughtful, and morally sensitive managers I’ve come to know over fifteen years or so of engagement.
+In my experience, managerial types often have little choice but to respond to scenarios that are substantially without precedent, with no real choice but to act before having all the relevant information, and to provide leadership in organizations with potentially little consensus on what matters most and why.
 James March (2005: 10) once described corporate leaders as toiling away at the great conflicts of life: a predilection toward equality and modesty versus an urge to power and self-assertion; a commitment to rationality, instrumentality, and the pursuit of self-interest versus a conception of duties, obligations, and the pursuit of justice; a desire for clarity, integration, coherence, and unity versus a propensity to ambiguity, inconsistency, and conflict; a claim of human significance versus an awareness of human absurdity and mortality.
 It is a description that, to me, seems kind of right (even if, no doubt, some will be true to stereotype).
-I’m afraid the characterization of corporate women and men in Reconstructing Organizations leaves little scope for subtlety and variety.
+I’m afraid the characterization of corporate women and men in Reconstructing organizations leaves little scope for subtlety and variety.